Somuiii/Marut_FCU/SECURITY.md

 # Safety Policy

-Marut FCU is embedded flight-control firmware.
-Defects in this code can translate directly into unsafe vehicle behavior.
+Defects in code can translate directly into unsafe vehicle behavior.

 ## Scope